How Can We Help?

-- Calendar (Personal Plus & Studio): The premium accounts have a calendar section where they can look at the events from milestones, design elements, and tasks, such as when a milestone starts or when the deadline for a design element is.
+- Calendar (Personal Plus & Studio): The premium accounts have a calendar section where they can look at the events from milestones, design elements, and work items, such as when a milestone starts or when the deadline for a design element is.
 Besides this, they can also sync the calendar with the Google one, so you can view other events there too.

 - Burndown chart (Studio): Scrum lovers will enjoy this one to see how their Sprints are going.